-• To interleave to the internal limit, insert the following pragma before your loop:

-#pragma clang loop interleave(enable)
+- To interleave to the internal limit, insert #pragma clang loop interleave(enable) before your loop. - To interleave to a user-defined IF, insert #pragma clang loop interleave_count(value) before your loop, and replace value with the IF value.

-To interleave to a user-defined IF of \value\, instead insert:
+For example, to set an IF of eight, use:

-#pragma clang loop interleave\count(\value\)

-\\\\ Note \\\\\
+1 N ntα 2